LLM-as-a-Prophet: Understanding Predictive Intelligence with Prophet Arena: Introduction

 Forecasting is a fundamental intellectual pursuit that has shaped human progress from the earliest scientific inquiries to modern economics and finance.
 In machine learning, forecasting has also been a central theme, with rich traditions ranging from time-series analysis \citep{box1976time,lim2021time}, online learning \citep{foster1999regret}, to conformal prediction \citep{barber2023conformal}.
 Yet, somewhat surprisingly, the challenge of open-domain forecasting, producing accurate predictions across a wide range of topics without domain-specific tuning or specialized datasets, remains largely unexplored.
 Achieving reliable foresight in this setting would represent a qualitative leap in AI capability, with far-reaching societal implications, from enhancing market efficiency to guiding high-stakes policy decisions \citep{arrow2008promise}.

 At its core, forecasting is the process of connecting present knowledge to anticipate future outcomes.
 Large language models (LLMs) seem natural candidates for this role.
 Trained on massive corpora of human knowledge through the seemingly narrow objective of next-word prediction, LLMs have developed emergent capabilities that extend far beyond their training objective \citep{bubeck2023sparks}.
-This motivates the hypothesis that the ability to predict the next word may also give rise to the ability to predict the next event.
-If substantiated, this would position LLMs not only as repositories of human knowledge but also as instruments of reliable foresight, leading to the prospect of \textbf{LLM-as-a-Prophet}: \textit{Can AI systems reliably predict the future by connecting the dots across existing real-world information?}
+This motivates the prospect that the ability to predict the next word may also give rise to the ability to predict the next event.
+Indeed, recent works by \citet{zou2022forecasting,halawi2024approaching} have already made promising progress in employing language models for forecasting tasks.
+We envision that, with growing interest and continued progress, this would position LLMs not only as repositories of human knowledge but also as instruments of reliable foresight, leading to the prospect of \textbf{LLM-as-a-Prophet}: \textit{Can AI systems reliably predict the future by connecting the dots across existing real-world information?}